Christmas travel strikes are planned in all of these places in Europe

 Eurostar strikes on 16 and 18 December have been called off to give union members time to vote on a new pay offer.

 More than 100 Eurostar security staff are still set to strike on 22 and 23 December in a dispute over wages.
-They are currently in talks, and if the dispute is not resolved, next week's strikes will go ahead as planned.
+Expect delays and cancellations on these days.

 The RMT union says industrial action will “severely affect” trains.
 Eurostar and Mitie, the company that employs the security staff, says it will update passengers with any impact to services.